Promoting Your Park

 CHECKLIST ITEM

-Develop a strategy for promoting your new park project to both existing and engaged users, and to new visitors.
+Develop a strategy for promoting your new project to both existing and engaged users, and to new visitors.
 Ensure users can access the information they need both online and in person to enjoy their visit!

 Pavillion and Arena, Wakamow Valley, Moose Jaw